nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Delivery Job System
 #### Implementation

 Given below is an example usage scenario and how the update job mechanism behaves at each step.
-The other job system commands follow a similar excution pattern with their own command logics.
+The other job system commands follow a similar execution pattern with their own command logics.

 GUI Mode:
 Step 1.
 The user launches the application for the first time.